DigiGSR/DurfDoen-2.0/content/verenigingen/aiesec.md

   - internationaal
 ---

-AIESEC is the biggest youth organization worldwide.
+%lang=nl AIESEC is the biggest youth organization worldwide.
 We provide opportunities for young people to develop their leadership skills through cross-cultural exchanges.
-Our offers in exchange include paid and volunteer internships.
+Our offers in exchange include paid and volunteer internships. %langend %lang=en AIESEC is the biggest youth organization worldwide.
+We provide opportunities for young people to develop their leadership skills through cross-cultural exchanges.
+Our offers in exchange include paid and volunteer internships. %langend